 ha_federatedx::index_init ha_federatedx::index_read ha_federatedx::index_read_idx ha_federatedx::rnd_next ha_federatedx::convert_row_to_internal_format ha_federatedx::update_row ha_federatedx::extra ha_federatedx::extra ha_federatedx::extra ha_federatedx::external_lock ha_federatedx::reset

 FederatedX capabilities and limitations

 - Tables MUST be created on the foreign server prior to any action on those tables via the handler, first version.
-IMPORTANT: IF you MUST use the federatedx storage engine type on the REMOTE end, MAKE SURE [ :) ] That the table you connect to IS NOT a table pointing BACK to your ORIGNAL table!
-You know and have heard the screaching of audio feedback?
-You know putting two mirror in front of each other how the reflection continues for eternity?
+IMPORTANT: IF you MUST use the FederatedX storage engine type on the REMOTE end, make sure that the table you connect to IS NOT a table pointing BACK to your ORIGINAL table!
+You know and have heard the screeching of audio feedback?
+You know putting two mirrors in front of each other how the reflection continues for eternity?
 Well, need I say more?!

 - There is no way for the handler to know if the foreign database or table has changed.
 The reason for this is that this database has to work like a data file that would never be written to by anything other than the database.
 The integrity of the data in the local table could be breached if there was any change to the foreign database.